 Feel free to use what’s best for you and your cat, just make sure to avoid clippers meant for humans.
 Aside from the clippers themselves, have styptic powder or cornstarch nearby in case you accidentally cut the sensitive part of their nails.
 This is called the quick, the pinkish area of the nails.

 We recommend finding a quiet place for the process.
 Keep your cat wrapped in a soft towel to keep them still.
 Hold one paw and gently press on the pad to extend the claws.
-Only trim the sharp tip and stay away from the pink area.
+Just trim the sharp tip and never go to the pink area.

 Step 3: Wipe the Paws

-After the nails have been trimmed, it’s time to wipe the paws.
-This step is fairly simple, as you only have to prepare a soft, damp cloth or pet-safe wipes.
-Use these to gently wipe away the paw pads and areas between the toes to remove dirt and debris.
+Now that the nails are trimmed, it's time to clean the paws.
+Just prepare a clean, damp cloth or some pet-safe wipes.
+Next, wipe your cat's paw pads and the areas between the toes.

 Step 4: Clean the Ears